zuleinis/zuleinis/README.md

-- 👋 Hi, I’m @zuleinis
+- 👋 Hi, I’m @zuleinis!
+- 📓 I'm a student at the University of Puerto Rico at Mayagüez.
-- 👀 I’m interested in mobile and web development
+- 👀 I’m interested in mobile and web development.
-- 🌱 I’m currently learning iOS development with Swift
+- 🌱 I’m currently learning iOS development with Swift.
-- 📫 LinkedIn: zuleinisramos
+- 👥 LinkedIn: zuleinisramos
 - ✨ Twitter: zuleinisk

 <!---